janderssonse/ort-ci-action/README.md

 For further configuration options, see [the variables configuration doc](https://github.com/janderssonse/ort-ci-base/blob/main/docs/variables.adoc) or, the [action.yml](action.yml) itself.

+In the given example we are using a few other actions:

+* [`checkout`](https://github.com/actions/checkout) - will checkout the current repo and put in under '$GITHUB_WORKSPACE/project' (the default expected repo location if nothing else configured).

+* [`upload-artifact`](https://github.com/actions/upload-artifact) - to make the analysed results become available after the CI pipeline has finished.

 ### Where can the results be found?

 At the bottom of the workflow summary page, there is a dedicated section for artifacts.
 Here's a screenshot of something you might see:

 <img src="https://user-images.githubusercontent.com/37870813/164996952-e1a6c353-fe52-4a43-a578-e9a9c3b1f861.png" width="700" height="300">

+## Requirements

+### Scenario: I want to scan my pipelines with the GitHub Action

+Currently there is *no* official ORT Image (it will most likely be in the future).
+So until that - clone this repo and build your own:

+1) See the ort-ci-action/.github/workflows/ort-image-build.yml for how to build or just use as is.2) In action.yml: replace uses: docker://ghcr.io/janderssonse/ort-ci-action:latest to your builded image.

+GitHub Actions does not support a private image here yet.

+### Scenario: I want to scan my pipelines with a regular Actions workflow yaml, maybe with a private image

+Currently there is no official ORT Image available (it will most likely be in the future).
+So until that - build your own:

+1) See the 'ort-ci-action/.github/workflows/ort-image-build.yml' for how to build or just use as is.

+2) Have a look at the example in the 'ci-templates/ort-scan-flow.yml' and adjust it under your own workflow.

 ## Development